aminabougallala/ds-remote-engine-guide/troubleshooting/storage.md

 ## 💡 Root Cause

-Docker/Podman stores container layers, metadata, and volumes in `/var` by default.
-For Remote Engine installation, **at least 50 GB of free space** is recommended in `/var`.
+Podman stores container layers, metadata, and volumes in `/var` by default.
+For Remote Engine installation, it is recommended to have **at least 50 GB of free space** in `/var`.

-Check available space with:
+Check available space:

 ```bash
 df -h /var